ploomber/ploomber/README.rst

  :target: https://mybinder.org/v2/gh/ploomber/projects/master

-At its core, Ploomber is a framework to efficiently develop data pipelines: once you declare a pipeline, you can build it with a single command, next time you build it, Ploomber will skip tasks whose source code has not changed, allowing you to quickly run experiments by skipping redundant long-running computations.
+Ploomber is a library to write concise Data Science pipelines.
+Specify your Python, SQL or bash tasks in a `pipeline.yaml` file and Ploomber will resolve dependencies and handle execution.

+On top of that, it provides incremental builds to skip up-to-date task.
+This is a great way of interactively develop your projects, sync work within your team and quickly recovering from crashes.

-`Try it out now (no installation required) <https://mybinder.org/v2/gh/ploomber/projects/master?filepath=basic-tutorial%2Fnotebook.ipynb>`_.
+`Try it out now (no installation required) <https://mybinder.org/v2/gh/ploomber/projects/master?filepath=spec%2FREADME.md>`_.

 `Click here for documentation <https://ploomber.readthedocs.io/>`_.